 2. Findability of your website: SEO

-An estimated 43% of all e-commerce traffic is organic traffic coming from Google ((Wolfgang Digital, 2016) (Source: https://profitindustry.com/ecommerce-statistics/).
-With an estimated 24 million e-commerce sites, it is crucial to ensure your consumers can find you via a good old fashioned google search.
+SEO plays an important role in new Product discovery.
+70% of smartphone users look up information on Google before buying products. (source) With an estimated 24 million e-commerce sites and 3.5 billion Google searches made every day it is crucial to ensure your consumers can find you via a good old fashioned google search.
 This is where SEO comes into play.
 We cannot stress the importance of SEO enough.

 Just to recap what SEO actually stands for.
 SEO stands for Search Engine Optimization, which is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.